-Associate of Applied Science Degree Certificate of Employability Certificate of Occupational Training knowledge of all phases of maintenance and troubleshooting.
+Associate of Applied Science Degree Certificate of Employability

+The Industrial Engineering Technology program is designed for the individuals who are currently employed as mechanics in industry and those aspiring for rewarding careers as professional industrial mechanics.
+The Modern industrial mechanic requires a comprehensive knowledge of all phases of maintenance and troubleshooting.
 The Industrial Engineering Technology program provides instruction in general and specific area of maintenance, theory, troubleshooting and repair of equipment and systems involved in manufacturing including: electrical, controls, PLC programming, hydraulics, pneumatics, mechanisms, mechanical power transmission, machining, welding, HVAV and refrigeration.